General & Advanced Pet Surgery

 - Gastrointestinal Procedures may be recommended by your veterinarian to address an ingested foreign object or any ongoing digestive issues your pet may have.
 Common signs of digestive distress include vomiting, diarrhea, weight loss, loss of appetite, and abdominal bloating and painfulness.

-While there are several preventative health services we recommend for pets, the procedure we recommend for all household pets that will not be ethically bred is spay/neuter.
+While there are several preventative health services we recommend for pets, the procedure we recommend for all household pets that will not be ethically bred is spay and neuter.
 This procedure involves the removal of reproductive organs in both male and female pets with the main goal of preventing unwanted reproduction, although there are numerous other health benefits.

 At our hospitals, we treat each surgical procedure with the utmost safety and care.
 Our experienced clinical team is dedicated to achieving successful surgical outcomes by following strict, careful protocol throughout the entire surgical process, including: